bestbennybest123122213/benbestrepo/bull-bro-brain/MEMORY.md

 - Reschedule or deck/proposal requests on SmartLead: escalate to Jan/Jaleel — Jan handles from his own email

 ### J. OOO & Auto-Replies
-- Short OOO (days/weeks with return date): wait for auto-resume.
-Don't reach out to alternate contacts
+- Short OOO (days/weeks with return date): DO NOT RESPOND.
+Wait for auto-resume.
+Don't reach out to alternate contacts.
-- Extended leave (months, maternity, "until late 2026"): treat as Wrong Person.
-Replace Lead with most relevant alternate contact
+- Extended leave (months, maternity, "until late 2026"): DO NOT RESPOND to the OOO person.
+This is an automatic email.
+If alternate contacts are provided, Replace Lead with the most relevant one and send fresh outreach to the new contact.
+If no alternate contacts, escalate to Jan/Jaleel.
+- "I've stepped down" / "I no longer work here" / "I've left the company": these are AUTOMATED messages.
+DO NOT RESPOND to the original person.
+Do NOT say "appreciate the redirect" or ask for intro — they left, they can't intro you.
+If a new contact is provided, Replace Lead and send fresh email to the new person name-dropping the referrer.
+If no new contact, escalate.
 - Spam/bot auto-replies (reference numbers, "respond in 24-48 hours"): don't reply.
 Monitor 48 hours.
-If human follows up, respond then
+If human follows up, respond then.
-- Auto-reply vs human reply: if borderline/unclear, treat as human and respond normally
+- Auto-reply vs human reply: if borderline/unclear, treat as human and respond normally.
-- Automatic forwarding replies ("I have moved to another company", "contact X instead"): these are AUTOMATED.
-Do NOT respond to the person who left.
-Instead, ESCALATE with the new contact info so Jan/Jaleel can Replace Lead and send fresh outreach.
-Bull Bro cannot replace leads himself.
+- KEY RULE: Any email that is clearly an automatic/system response (OOO, maternity leave, left company, stepped down, forwarding notice) should NEVER get a response sent to the original person.
+The only action is to Replace Lead if a new contact is given, or escalate if not.

 ### K. Special Scenarios
 - Lead replies in another language: reply in their language if possible.
 Common European languages are fine.
 For less common scripts, fallback to English: "would it be easier to continue in English?"
 If redirected to US/English team, switch to English